Nitinol Stone Retrieval Basket vs Stainless Steel Stone Retrieval Basket – Choosing the Right Material for Stone Extraction

 Core Differences That Drive Clinical Choice

-The key difference lies in jaw design and gripping mechanism:
+The key difference lies in material behavior under stress:

 Quick Comparison Overview